Back to Tutorials

 From generate to stream

-The change is mechanical.
-Where generate() returns a finished result, stream() returns a stream object with several ways to read from it.
-You pick the view that matches what you're rendering.
+The change starts out almost too simple to be worth its own section — which is kind of the point.
+Where generate() hands you back one finished result, stream() hands you back a stream object with several different ways to read from it.
+You just pick the view that matches whatever you're rendering.

 stream.ts